BurdaMagazinOrg/theme-thunder-admin/README.md

 # Thunder Admin Theme

-Administration theme for the Thunder Distribution that extends and modifies Sevens styles for authoring UX and an integrated look and feel of the contributed modules used in the distribution.
+An administration theme for the Thunder Distribution that extends and modifies Sevens styles for authoring UX and an integrated look and feel of the contributed modules used in the distribution.